-Derek has a broad litigation practice with a focus on commercial disputes, construction litigation, real property disputes, municipal litigation, estate litigation and employment law.
+Derek has a broad litigation practice with a focus on commercial disputes, employment law, construction litigation, real property disputes, municipal litigation, and estate litigation.

 Derek is an experienced litigator.
 He has successfully represented clients at all levels of court in Ontario including the Court of Appeal and Divisional Court, at the Supreme Court of Canada, as well as at various tribunals including the Ontario Land Tribunal, the Human Rights Tribunal, and the Labour Relations Board.